Cultural Wedding Invitation Guide: Etiquette & Design - Cheese Wedding Cake Shop

 If translations differ significantly in length, opt for a double-sided invitation or implement a thoughtful column layout to preserve visual balance.

-Keep your design elements simple and purposeful, using a clean colour scheme that enhances readability.
+Keep your design elements purposeful and straightforward, using a clean colour scheme that enhances readability.
 By organising information consistently across both languages, you can create a clear visual hierarchy.

 Remember to incorporate cultural elements respectfully and have language experts proofread your final design to ensure accuracy and cultural appropriateness.